Student Names: Ambili Kariaparambil Rajan and Andrea Fortin

 Student Name: Lori McDonald

-Program: Master of Public Health (Nursing)
+Graduated Program: Master of Public Health with Specialization in Nursing

 "I am a recent graduate from Lakehead’s Master of Public Health - Nursing Specialization program.
 As I look back upon the two years I have dedicated to the advancement of my education, and of the sacrifices my family and I have made to achieve this goal, I am quite certain it was the right decision.